Double field domain walls with explicit symmetry breaking: Abstract

 \section{Abstract}

-We study the dynamics of domain walls in a double-field inflationary model in which the U(1) symmetry is broken both spontaneously and explicitly.
-The model is interesting in the sense that in the case of vanishing coupling constant $\lambda=0$, it reduces to a global U(1) system.
-For $0<\lambda<4$ two pairs of degenerate kinks appear which are transformed to each other by a parity transformation.
-For $\lambda>4$ the system reduces to the $\phi^4$ system.
+We study the dynamics of domain walls in a double-field model in which the U(1) symmetry is broken both spontaneously and explicitly.
+The global U(1) symmetry of the system is restored when the symmetry breaking parameter $\epsilon$ is set to zero.
+Two pairs of degenerate kinks exist in the model with are related to each other by a $Z_2$ transformation.
 We first calculate the single domain wall solutions and then investigate collision processes.
 These include simple scattering, pair annihilation, pair capture, and other interesting processes.
+The possibility of the domain wall being punctured by a string is also investigated.